-The proposed topology correction approach is illustrated in Fig. \ref{Fig.2}, which is composed of three steps: (1) switch state identification, (2) user-feeder connection identification and (3) phase label identification.
+The proposed topology correction approach is illustrated in Fig.~\ref{Fig.2}, which is composed of three steps: (1) switch state identification, (2) user-feeder connection identification and (3) phase label identification.
+An illustrative example is presented in Fig.~\ref{Fig.5}, which shows the outputs of each step.
+The process is triggered when the latest voltage magnitude measurements become available or an outdated topology is detected.
 The input includes customer voltage magnitude and incomplete recordings of the user-feeder connection, and the output is the corrected topology with accurate customer's user feeder connections and phase labels, including single-phase and three-phase customers.

-\subsection{Switch State Identification}
+\subsection{Switch state identification}